txt/sin21/docs/hpo.md

 - Grid search is simple to implement and parallelization is trivial;
 - Grid search (with access to a compute cluster) typically finds a better model
 - Grid search is reliable in low dimensional spaces (e.g., 1-d, 2-d).
-- Implemented in many tools (e.g.t eh CARET package)
+- Implemented in many tools (e.g.t he CARET package)

 Warning: when dealing with more than 2 dimensions

 - Really slow
+- If you want to explain what  effects hold over a region of parameters, you need some secondary process.
+  - .e.g. to determine how much can you fiddle a parameter without losing "best";
+  - e.g. when users ask you for a "policy"; i.e. some range of acceptable behavior
 - Can be [surprisingly ineffective](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
   -  looking at several relatively similar data sets (from different distributions) shows us that different data sets need very different hyperparameters
   -  A grid with sufficient granularity to optimizing hyper-parameters for all data sets must consequently be inefficient for each individual data set because of the curse of dimensionality